Strategy11/formidable-forms/readme.txt

 == Changelog ==
 = 5.0.11 =
 - Fix: Required credit cards were causing an issue with JavaScript validation.
-- Fix: Improved how inbox messages are cached to improve performance when there are no new messages.

 = 5.0.10 =
 - Security: Improved how data is sanitized when previewing in the style manager.